open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 {{< /expand >}}

 {{< card2 "Academic outputs">}}
-We have a publication with a friend, Mirela Alistar, about an early sqversion 1 of openDrop.
+We have a publication with a friend, Mirela Alistar, about an early version 1 of openDrop.

 I don't really write papers.
 There’re some papers I am co-author and they get mentioned.
 {{< /card2 >}}